nicolechao/springboard-data-science/Capstone 2/Project Report/README.md

 2. mLSTM performs better than LSTM.
 3. TCN performs better than CNN.

-In addition, in general word-level accuracies are better than character-level.
+In addition, in general accuracies of word-level modesl are better than accuracies of character-level models.
 The reason might be that the sentiments are actually formed by words instead of characters.
-So for character-level modeling, it would be better to predict next character, in some sense to predict the next words first, then to predict the sentiment.
+So for character-level modeling, it would be better to predict next character, which acts like to predict the next words first, then to predict the sentiment.

-There is a paper actually apply this idea, [Learning to Generate Reviews and Discovering Sentiment](https://arxiv.org/pdf/1704.01444.pdf), which trains model to predict next character and use the hidden state of these models to predict sentiment.
+There is a paper actually applying this idea, [Learning to Generate Reviews and Discovering Sentiment](https://arxiv.org/pdf/1704.01444.pdf), which trains model to predict next character and use the hidden state of these models to predict sentiment.

 We applied this idea on the above four models.
 A plot for each model and their coresponding accuracies is as followed:

 ![ModelNextCharAccuracies](https://raw.githubusercontent.com/nicolechao/springboard-data-science/master/Capstone%202/Images/ModelNextCharAccuracies.png)

-Indeed predicting character first and then use the hidden state to predict sentiment performs better than directly using characters to predict sentiments.
+Indeed predicting character first and then use the hidden state to predict sentiment performs better than directly using characters to predict sentiments and mLSTM gives the best accuracy.

-So, with all the models we trained, the best accuracy we acheive is about 0.65.
-However, training accuracy is actually higher in these models.
-For example, word-level mLSTM can achieve accuracy 0.89, which suggests we can get more data to improve the test accuracy.
+So, with all the models we trained, the best accuracy we acheived is about 0.65.
+We believe this can be improved by getting more data since the training accuracies are a lot better than testing accuracies.

 ### Summary
 1. We tried 4 different deep learning models for sentiment analysis on both word-level and character-level tweets.